Meet the Team

 NELLA GONCALVES

-Co-Executive Director
+Executive Director

 Previously Deputy Director at Beyond Emancipation and before that a senior program director at Catholic Charities CYO in San Francisco, Nella has worked with homeless and disadvantaged families for over 15 years.
 She received her degree in Human Development from U.C.
 Davis and Certification as a Drug and Alcohol Counselor from the U.C.
+Berkeley Extension Program.
+She has worked as a health and services coordinator and a youth program director for Hospitality House, as well as a drug and alcohol assessment counselor and aftercare counselor for Thunder Road Adolescent Treatment Centers.

 VINICIO CASTRO

-Administrative Director
+Deputy Director

 Vinicio has overall administrative and facility-related responsibilities for One Treasure Island and provides support to the Executive Director as needed.
 He is One Treasure Island Website Administrator, oversees Ship Shape facility rental usage and assists with technology as well as being our Salesforce Administrator.